 Author Ray Bradbury writes in Zen In The Art Of Writing, “Similarly, in a lifetime, we stuff ourselves with sounds, sights, smells, tastes, and textures of people, animals, landscapes, events, large and small.
 We stuff ourselves with these impressions and experiences and our reaction to them.
 Into our subconscious go not only factual data but reactive data, our movement toward or away from the sensed events.”

-Consuming and creating are inherently tied in together; your take in inputs, you process them, you express outputs.
+Consuming and creating are inherently tied in together; your take in an experience, you process it, you express it.
 Rich creative work takes place by cultivating the ideas through taking in, interpreting, and transforming ideas.

 Not only are you taking in new ideas, you’re also exploring how these ideas connect together and what they mean to you.
 You’re understanding how people currently think about something, and what you need to say about that to achieve your creative goal.
-Then, you forget about the goal, and you get busy making.
+Then, you forget about the goal, let go of expectations, and get busy creating.

-You can take action to be more creative, but you can’t force it; take action, and let go of the outcome.
+You can take action to be more creative, and let go of the outcome.
 Let your conscious mind go, give it permission to wander off and come back later in the editing and managing phases of the project.
-For now, just focus on letting the unconscious mind take over.
+For now, just focus on making, and the unconscious mind will naturally take over.

 Remember, creativity isn’t just a skill; as Royal Holloway lecturer Oli Mould writes in Against Creativity, “Creativity is a power because it blends knowledge (from the institutional and mechanistic level to the pre-cognitive), agency, and importantly desire to create something that does not yet exist… it drives society into new worlds of living.”